GiselyFernanda/Portfolio-GiselyFernanda/README.md

 10-06-2021 - Foi desenvolvido a pagina inicial do projeto, assim como foi configurado as GitPage.

-26-06-21 - Foi feita a base do portifolio as imagens, icones para emael e outros, sobre.
+26-06-21 - Foi feita a base do portifolio as imagens, icones para emael e outros, sobre.h